fhwang/sample_models/README.markdown

       video.view_count.default 0
     end

-I strongly encourage you to not get too clever with these defaults.
+A word to the wise: Be sparing with these global defaults.
 It's easy to tell yourself "Oh, this should be the default value everywhere" -- and then a day later find yourself wanting to override the default all over the place.
 In many cases you many want to used named samples (see below) instead.

 default_class
 -------------